jhund/rails-recipes/pages/ruby_coding_style_guide.md

 The rest
 --------

-* Avoid hashes-as-optional-parameters.
-Does the method do too much?
 * Avoid long methods.
 * Avoid long parameter lists.
-* Avoid message chaining (task.project.user), use delegate/demeter instead (task.user)
+* Avoid message chaining (`task.project.user`), use #delegate instead (`task.user`)
 * Use `def self.method` to define singleton/class methods.
+It communicates much more clearly what’s a class method.
+Unless you need to mark a class method as private or protected.
+Then you have to use the `class << self` (singleton_class) form.
 * Avoid `alias` when `alias_method` will do.
-* Write for Ruby 1.9.
-It's time leave 1.8 behind.
+* Write for Ruby 2.0.
+It's time leave 1.8 and 1.9 behind.
+* Don't optimize prematurely.
+Optimize when you have no other choice.
+* Don't over-engineer (unnecessary abstractions)
+* Don't under-engineer (copy and paste code)
 * Avoid needless metaprogramming.
 Prefer explicity over magic.
 Your future self and other readers of your code with thank you for it.
+* Be consistent.
+* Don't generalize prematurely.
+Build 2 specific solutions before you build a general solution.
+* Design breadth first.
+Don't jump on the first implementation idea that pops up in your mind.
+  Make an effort to come up with 2 alternative approaches.
+This doesn't have to take long.